Prophecies: You’ll be arrested if you go against the caution – Police tells pastors

 He said “Ghana needs to really applaud Christian leaders for the goodwill.
 God has used the church to bring some sanity to this nation and we should thank God for that.”

-Regarding the warning given to men of God by the police against publication of death prophecies, he said, “In every community, from the days of old until now, you have the good, the bad and the ugly.
+Regarding the warning given to Men of God by the Police against the publication of death prophecies, he said “In every community, from the days of old until now, you have the good, the bad, and the ugly.
 Whether you like it or not, it is human society.
-In the days of the Bible there were false prophets , in the days of the Bible there were prophets who were prophets of doom but the Bible said by their fruits we shall know them.
+In the days of the Bible, there were false prophets, there were prophets who were prophets of doom but the Bible said by their fruits we shall know them.
 Here we sit today, you and I will not go to certain churches.”

 “A person found guilty under these laws could be liable to a term of imprisonment of up to five years.”